vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 My dears,

-Royal poinciana trees already lit the skyhall in flame.
 I am Linh, my middle is Nha.
 My parents named me with the hope I would be an elegant lady.

 I have some sides of myself.
 I will introduce one by one.

-I am a Computer Engineering student of HCMUT-VNUHCM.
-I am working with Static Testing and Machine Learning.
-I have deep interests in C/C++, Linux, Quantum Computing and nvim.
+A Computer Engineer that works with Static Testing and Machine Learning.
+The [thesis](vtrhttps://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.

+A tech nerd that loves C/C++, archlinux and nvim.

-Beside that, I have a passionate love for cultures and languages.
-I am pretty fluent in English, interested in German, Russian, Chinese and Latin.
-I love our culture, our traditional arts and lullabies.
+A knowledge seeker for cultures and languages, pretty fluent in English, interested in German, Russian, Chinese and Latin.

-Collecting books is also the biggest hobby of mine (next to sleeping).
+A hopeless romantic soul that loves our culture, our traditional arts and lullabies.

+A bookworm loves LoTR and likes collecting special editions of favorite authors.

 So in this blog, I will share maybe all about everything in my world.
+You can imagine it's like a hotpot, you can find anything in it.

 Sometimes it is a story, sometimes it is a point of view, maybe just a random bunch of paragraphs.
 But it is my genuine thinking and feeling.

+I try to divide my contents into 3 categories and mainly written in 2 languages: Vietnamese and English.

 Don't hesitate to leave a comment, I am glad to receive interactions from others.